Customers can use our free TLS option to add TLS to a website or application using a shared Fastly domain (e.g.,

 Follow the steps below to set up free TLS:

 Click the Create domain button.
-The Create a domain page appears.
+The domain creation controls appear.

-- Fill out the Create a domain fields as follows:
+- Fill out the domain creation fields as follows:

 www.example.org.global.ssl.fastly.net) because TLS certificates don't support nesting.
 If the name you choose has already been claimed, you will need to pick a different one.

-- In the Comment field, type a human-readable name for the domain.
+- In the Comment field, enter a human-readable name for the domain.
 This name appears in the Fastly web interface.

 - Click the Create button to save the domain.
 The new domain appears in the list of domains.